 The National Osteoporosis Foundation recommends a BMD for women who are not taking estrogen and:

-- Use any medications that put you at risk for osteoporosis
+- Use any medications that increase the risk of osteoporosis

 - Had an early menopause

 - Have a family history of osteoporosis, kidney disease, liver disease, or type 1 diabetes